Germany Gives Controversial Green Light To Cannabis - UrduPoint

 "From our point of view, the law as it is written is a disaster," Katja Seidel, a therapist at a cannabis addiction centre for young people in Berlin, told AFP.

-Even Health Minister Karl Lauterbach, a doctor, has said that cannabis consumption can be "dangerous", especially for young people.
+Even Lauterbach, a doctor, has said that cannabis consumption can be "dangerous", especially for young people.

 It has also stressed that cannabis will remain banned for under-18s and within 100 metres of schools, kindergartens and playgrounds.

-The law has also led to criticism from police, who fear it will be difficult to enforce.
+The law has likewise drawn criticism from police, who fear it will be difficult to enforce.

 "From April 1, our colleagues will find themselves in situations of conflict with citizens, as uncertainty reigns on both sides," said Alexander Poitz, vice-president of the GdP police union.

-Another potential issue is that the law will retroactively declare an amnesty for cannabis-related offences, creating an administrative headache for the legal system.
+Another potential issue is the implementation of a retroactive amnesty on cannabis-related offences, which could create an administrative headache for the legal system.

 According to the German Judges' Association, the pardon could apply to more than 200,000 cases that would need to be checked and processed.